steilerDev/icloud-photos-sync/README.md

 ## Contributing & Feedback

-Please check [known issues](https://github.com/steilerDev/icloud-photos-sync/labels/known%20issue) before [opening an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new?assignees=&labels=open&template=issue-template.md&title=).
+Please re-try the sync a couple of times before reporting an issue.
+The application will re-load from the filesystem and therefore recover from "corrupted" states.
+After that, check [known issues](https://github.com/steilerDev/icloud-photos-sync/labels/known%20issue) before [opening an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new?assignees=&labels=open&template=issue-template.md&title=).
 Always [enable crash and error reporting](https://steilerdev.github.io/icloud-photos-sync/user-guides/error-reporting/), so this crash and all required technical details are recorded and reported.

 Pull requests are always welcomed!
 I tried to make this codebase as maintainable and automated as possible, in order to make future releases and contributions quick and easy, including [unit](https://steilerdev.github.io/icloud-photos-sync/dev/coverage/) & [API](https://github.com/steilerDev/icloud-photos-sync/actions/workflows/api-test.yml) tests.